elastisys/compliantkubernetes/README.md

 ## Usage

 > [!NOTE]
-> For Mac users, you might have to install cairo: `brew install cairo`
+> For Mac users, you might have to install Cairo: `brew install cairo`

 To view locally: